AndriyGo/SmartLogMacro/README.md

 ---

-💬 Most of these limitations (aside from #2) stem from a desire to keep `SmartLog` lightweight and focused in its initial release.
+💬 Most of these limitations (aside from #2) stem from a desire to keep `SmartLogMacro` lightweight and focused in its initial release.
 Suggestions and contributions are very welcome — feel free to open an issue or submit a pull request if you have ideas!

 ## 🤝 Contributions